Fola-flex/alx-higher_level_programming/README.md

-This is a directory containing functions on CLasses in C Programming Language
+This is a repository for learning Python Programming Language